 - Creamy Bacon, Chicken and Broccoli Bread Bake – made from scratch, ready to pop into the oven in just 15 minutes, this is a great way to use up any leftover stale bread lying around.

 - Magic Broccoli – it truly is magic how a little roasting with garlic, a drizzle of lemon juice and a scattering of parmesan completely transforms broccoli!

 So the Broccoli Mission continues.
-And today it’s bite size goodies that even kids love!
+And today it’s bite size goodies in the form of Broccoli Fritters, that even kids love!
 These are seriously tasty fritters.
 And you will be amazed how much broccoli there is in them.
 There is an entire head of broccoli to make 6 fritters, and it only uses about 3/4 cup of batter.
 The “secret” step is to use a potato masher to lightly crush the cooked broccoli.
 This loosens them up so you only need enough batter to hold them together, and they mould into a fritter shape with a smooth golden brown surface rather than lumps of broccoli sticking out.

 “These fritters freeze well.
 Just pan fry briefly to reheat them so you get the crispy crust.”

-I made these with a quick yoghurt sauce but you don’t even need the sauce to be honest, they are great eaten plain.
+I made these Broccoli Fritters with a quick yoghurt sauce but you don’t even need the sauce to be honest, they are great eaten plain.
 These also freeze really well!
 To reheat, just thaw then cook them quickly in a dry fry pan to make the surface slightly crispy as well as heating them through.
 I don’t recommend microwaving them as they will go soggy, and in the oven the underside goes soggy though the top crisps up nicely.